spiffyguy/FreeInfantry-Client-Setup/README.md

 >
 > **Step By Step**
 >
-> 1. Download/Install WINE.
+> 1. Download & Install WINE.
 (5.0 or higher has been tested)
 >     - [https://www.winehq.org](https://www.winehq.org)
 >
 > 2. Use winetricks to install the .NET runtime (4.0 minimum required, 4.5.2 also works, have not tested higher)